 Gotham Bar and Grill features consistently fine new American cuisine and refreshingly original vertical presentations.
 "I work to offer dishes that are intensely flavored and accessible," chef Alfred Portale says.
 "Each plate should have a clarity that gives the customer the satisfaction of readily identifiable flavors."
 His signature dish, a skyscraper of a seafood salad, reflects his concerns for taste, elegance, and nutrition.

 I Trulli Italian restaurant serves authentic tastes of Apulia in southern Italy at the “heel of the boot.”
 Two rustic-style dining areas are separated by a glass-enclosed fireplace.
 The front cantina is made even cozier thanks to a wood-burning oven, which yields crisp, tasty roasted game, meat, and whole fish entrées.
 Orecchiette with broccoli rabe and roasted almonds and ricotta dumplings are among the pasta choices.
-In May, the sun-dappled courtyard garden — among the city’s loveliest and most romantic — opens.
+When the weather warms up, the sun-dappled courtyard garden — among the city’s loveliest and most romantic — opens.

 To recall — or inspire — that romantic trip to the Greek isles, pay a visit to Periyali restaurant.
 Its white stucco walls, dark beams, and billowing tented ceiling transport those dining here from NYC to a place as restorative as an Aegean beach.
 The kitchen serves well-seasoned and generously portioned fine contemporary Greek cuisine, including a variety of dishes from the charcoal grill such as grilled octopus marinated in red wine, and grilled chicken and tuna entrées.